danieloemenike/danieloemenike/README.md

 - 👋 Hi, I’m Daniel Emenike.
-A Developer with some years of experience in front end web development and low code(power apps).
+A Software Developer experienced in front end web development and low code(power apps).
 - 👀 I’m skilled in Golang, Solidity, React Javascript, Postgresql and Mongo DB
-- 🌱 I’m currently learning cloud computing in GCP & AWS, Devops and web 3
+- 🌱 I’m currently taking a paid certification in Google cloud engineering, Devops and web 3
 - 📫 You can reach me on danieloemenike@gmail.com or ceo@danieloemenike.com

 <!---